We’re back with another post in the Student Success Stories series!

 I’ve always been a go-getter.
 When I get an idea or have a want, I make it happen.

 It was no different with my business.
-I was stuck in a desk job that provided little value when I craved more.
+I was stuck in a desk job that provided little value or stimulation and I craved more.
 I learned that I could start my own business, and that same day I was on Pinterest reading every article and blog post I could get my eyes on about starting my own online biz.

 How did you decide to start working online as a VA?